brickfrog/justin.vc/content/elfeed.md

             -  <https://www.iliadforum.com>

-                Database of questions about Christianity.
+                -   Database of questions about Christianity.

 <!--list-separator-->

--  Person / Group Based
+-  Person

     Blogs centered around a specific writer/group.
 Things I've wandered into and liked at least one article/story.